What is Cultivating Us?

 Who is Karin?

-I’m a Daughter, Mom, Wife, Educator, and friend.
+I’m a Daughter, Sister, Wife, Mom, Educator, and friend.
 My husband of over 20 years and I have to two amazing kids, and together we have fostered seven sweet babies we have loved deeply and let go.
-My husband is a fireman who used to be a youth pastor.
+Foster care has been an incredible adventure for my family in recent years, both amazing and awful, and we love the fact that our family can work together to make a difference in the life of a baby who truly needs us.
+My husband is a fire captain who used to be a youth pastor.
+We met in college and still genuinely enjoy each other’s company after all these years.
 I’ve worked with kids of all ages in a variety of settings, taught both middle school and graduate education, homeschooled my daughter, and volunteered a zillion hours at my kids’ schools (both public and private).
-For a while a colleague and I spoke at various mom’s groups about using play to help kids learn- it was great fun and we only stopped because she moved and life got too crazy to keep doing it.
-We wrote a book we used while doing those seminars called Play on Purpose.
-It is still available on Amazon, and while the content is amazing, its probably time to update it a bit to reflect some changes in technology… My family loves being together- we play games, play outside, take walks, go to the beach, camp and water ski/wakeboard, go skiing/snowboarding, and visit my family.
-My kids are involved in sports and so we spend lots of time at the field or an the court.
+For a while a colleague and I spoke at various mom’s groups about using play to help kids learn.
+We wrote a book to use while we talked called Play on Purpose (which is still available on Amazon, and while the content is amazing, its probably time to update it a bit).
+My family loves being together- we play games, read books, play outside, work around the house, take walks, go to the beach, camp and water ski/wakeboard, go skiing/snowboarding, and visit my family.
+My kids are involved in sports and music, and so we spend lots of time doing that.
 No matter what we are doing, we genuinely desire to glorify God though the things we do.
-I’m sure we don’t always get it right, but we try and He has been good to us!
+We don’t always get it right, but we try and He has been good to us!

 Karin’s answers to a few fun questions: